MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 2. Review the columns that will be searched, the columns that will be displayed, and the filter conditions that will be applied in model-driven Power Apps (see below).

 3. Ensure the tables enabled for Dataverse search are included in the model-driven app.
 Use the Power Apps app designer to verify that the table is included in an app's components.
-For more information, see: [Add or edit model-driven app components](/powerapps/maker/model-driven-apps/add-edit-app-components#add-a-component).
+For more information, see [Add or edit model-driven app components](/powerapps/maker/model-driven-apps/add-edit-app-components#add-a-component).

 ### Select tables for Dataverse search